ACDBio/GCDPipe/README.md

 ![Project Image](https://github.com/ACDBio/GCDPipe/blob/main/app_default_assets/gcdbanner_small.png)
 > An easy-to-use radnom forest-based tool for risk gene, disease-relevant cell type and drug ranking for complex traits using GWAS-derived genetic evidence.
 ---
 ### Warning!
-Drug ranking given by the pipeline is for scientific purposes only and should not be used as a guidance in clinical practice.
+Drug ranking given by the pipeline is for scientific purposes only and should not be used as a guidance for clinical practice.
 ---

 ### Table of Contents